« View All Posts

 Vented Attic System

-In some rare cases, it makes more sense and is more beneficial to insulate the floor of the attic instead of the roof deck.
+In some cases, it makes more sense and is more beneficial to insulate the floor of the attic instead of the roof deck.

 This is considered a vented system.